KenneySnell/RepData_PeerAssessment1/PA1_template.md

 ```

-The NEW mean  of the toal number of steps per day is 1.0766189 &times; 10<sup>4</sup>.
+The NEW mean  of the toal number of steps per day is 1.0766189\times 10^{4}.
-The NEW median of the toal number of steps per day is  1.0766189 &times; 10<sup>4</sup>.
+The NEW median of the toal number of steps per day is  1.0766189\times 10^{4}.

-The ORIGINAL mean  of the toal number of steps per day is 1.0766189 &times; 10<sup>4</sup>.
+The ORIGINAL mean  of the toal number of steps per day is 1.0766189\times 10^{4}.
 The ORIGINAL median of the toal number of steps per day is  10765.

 Result are that the mean didn't vhange becuase of using the overal mean of each interval.